-NOTE 1: The value of Bj can be negative.
+Editor’s Note: For the case where UE applies the same priority for two logical channels, the legacy behavior has been kept as a baseline for discussion.
+Please leave a comment with concise justification if you think a different behavior should be applied.NOTE 1: The value of Bj can be negative.

 If the MAC entity is requested to simultaneously transmit multiple MAC PDUs, or if the MAC entity receives the multiple UL grants within one or more coinciding PDCCH occasions (i.e. on different Serving Cells), it is up to UE implementation in which order the grants are processed.